 You don’t have to give up any drinks completely while you’re straightening your teeth and drinking with Invisalign or braces won’t be much different than it was before you had an appliance.
 However, in order to avoid cavities and keep your smile healthy, there are some beverages you’ll want to limit and have in moderation, including:

 When deciding what to drink with braces or Invisalign, opt for drinks that are good for teeth in general.
 Since you’re investing in your smile, you’ll want your teeth and gums to be in tip-top shape.
 Some of the best drinks to enjoy are:

 There you have it, everything you ever wanted to know about drinking with Invisalign and braces.
 If you have more questions or you’re interested in finding out what your teeth-straightening options are, schedule a complimentary consultation with our Alaska, Bothell, Mill Creek or Monroe orthodontist Dr. Richard Chan today!

-While 3D printing in orthodontics really began in earnest over two decades ago with the…
+3D Printed Dental Retainers While 3D printing in orthodontics really began in earnest over two…